Family Leave Overview

 Los Angeles FMLA Lawyers Explain Possible Violations

 It is comforting to be able to go on leave from a busy job when a close family member is unwell.
 The federal government has the Family Medical Leave Act (FMLA), which gives employees the right to take leave on account of their own medical problems or those of a family member.
-When doing so, the employer protects the employee’s right to return to his/her job or position of equal pay and benefits when the leave is over.
+When doing so, the employer protects the employee’s right to return to their job or position, with equal pay and benefits, upon the leave's completion.
 California also enacted the California Family Rights Act (CFRA), which is part of the Fair Employment and Housing Act (FEHA).
 It gives employees similar family leave rights as the FMLA.
-However, the differences between these laws are important to workers dealing with health issues.
+However, the differences between these laws are crucial for workers facing health issues.

 How Does the Family Medical Leave Act Work?